SkylineCommunications/dataminer-docs/develop/TOOLS/TOONuGet/Producing_NuGet.md

 ## General

-Below rules are mainly focused for NuGets that are published to nuget.org.
-It is highly adviced to use the same rules for internal NuGets as well as that would make it easy transferable to nuget.org when necessary.
+Below rules are mainly focused for NuGet packages that are published to nuget.org.
+It is highly advised to use the same rules for internal NuGets as well as that would make it easy transferable to nuget.org when necessary.

 ### Mandatory rules for nuget.org

 - NuGet needs to include a license file
-- NuGet needs to be signed as it will not be accepted
+- NuGet needs to be signed as only signed packages can be published on nuget.org
-  - When creating the NuGet via [SLC SE Repository Manager](xref:TOOSLCSERepositoryManager), the pipeline will take care of the signing and publishing.
+  - When creating the NuGet via [SLC SE Repository Manager](xref:TOOSLCSERepositoryManager), the pipeline will take care of signing and publishing.

 ### Project type